In the world of credit cards, there are generally two attributes that stand out for travel rewards fans: value and versatility.

 Capital One Venture Rewards Credit Card Sign-Up Bonus

-With the Capital One Venture Rewards Credit Card, you earn 50,000 bonus miles once you spend $3,000 on purchases within the first three months from account opening.
-With 2x miles on every dollar spent, you earn 6,000 miles for the $3,000 spending requirement for a total of 56,000 Capital One miles, or $560 in travel expenses!
+With the Capital One Venture Rewards Credit Card, you earn 60,000 bonus miles once you spend $3,000 on purchases within the first 3 months from account opening.
+With 2x miles on every dollar spent, you will earn 6,000 miles after meeting the $3,000 spending requirement for a total of 66,000 Capital One miles, or $660 in travel expenses!

 After that, you earn two miles on every dollar you spend on the card.
 This is a higher, across the board earn than even our beloved Chase Sapphire Preferred Card.

-You get your 11th night free with Hotels.com, so you could potentially get tremendous value here, especially if you consider yourself a free agent and choose not to accumulate points or elite status with any hotel particular loyalty program.
+Plus you get your 11th night free with Hotels.com/Venture, so you could potentially get tremendous value here, especially if you consider yourself a free agent and choose not to accumulate points or elite status with any hotel particular loyalty program.